-The book takes scholars, both secular and Muslim, to task for their wilful ignorance of IS’ ideological claims.
-Wood demonstrates that IS followers care deeply about Islamic scripture and orthopraxy.
+The book takes both secular and Muslim scholars to task for their willful ignorance of the Islamic State’s ideological claims.
+Wood demonstrates that the Islamic State’s followers care deeply about Islamic scripture and orthopraxy.
 While some have chequered histories of deviance and petty crime, they become meticulous about religious observance and Quranic knowledge once they join the movement.
 Many of them know a great deal of theology; instead of being ignorant of the Islamic canon, they follow a very particular reading of it.
-Few movements are as explicitly driven by ideas as IS, be they concepts of how public morality should be organized or prophecies of the end of days, during which true Muslims (i.e. IS members) are supposed to fight a number of final battles with the unbelievers.
+Few movements are as explicitly driven by ideas as the Islamic State, ranging from precepts about how public morality should be organized to prophecies of the end of days, during which true Muslims (i.e., Islamic State members) are supposed to fight a number of final battles with the unbelievers.

-Like Judaism and Christianity, Islam’s history and founding texts contain inconvenient facts.
-The Islamic State has simply specialized in digging these out and interpreting them in an extreme (though often simply literalist) manner, allowing it to portray other schools of Islam as heretics and innovators.
-IS claims a scriptural base for its highly publicized brutality and abuse, including its widespread use of sex slavery.
-Wood points out that there are indeed many pre-modern Islamic legal texts on the enslavement of women and children, and that the prophet himself had at least two enslaved concubines who were prisoner of war.
-There are still conservative Muslims scholars who maintain that wartime slavery is permissible for Islamic rulers, and not all of these scholars are jihadis.
-If we reject IS’ sex slavery, we also reject a literal interpretation of religious texts.
+Islam’s history and founding texts, like those of Judaism and Christianity, contain many inconvenient facts for those who would uphold modernized variants.
+The Islamic State has simply specialized in digging these out and interpreting them in an extreme (although often simply literalist) manner, allowing it to portray other schools of Islam as heretical innovators.
+Thus, the Islamic State claims a scriptural base for its highly publicized brutality and abuse, including its widespread use of sex slavery.
+Wood points out that there are indeed many pre-modern Islamic legal texts on the enslavement of women and children, and that the prophet himself had at least two enslaved concubines who were prisoners of war.
+There are still conservative Muslim scholars who maintain that wartime slavery is permissible for Islamic rulers, and not all of these scholars are jihadis.
+If we reject the Islamic State’s sex slavery, we also reject a literal interpretation of Muslim religious texts.

-Extreme literalism: IS’ greatest strength and weakness
+Extreme Literalism as Strength and Weakness

-IS pushes the literal reading of religious texts further than other radical Islamist groups, many of which have a clearer political agenda, are less concerned with doctrinal purity and make allowance for scholarly interpretations (and innovations) that have accrued over centuries.
-IS ideologues, by contrast, discount precedent and prior exegesis.
+The Islamic State pushes the literal reading of religious texts further than other radical Islamist groups, many of which have a political agenda for action within established states, are less concerned with doctrinal purity, and make allowance for scholarly interpretations (and innovations) that have accrued over centuries.
+The Islamic State’s ideologues, by contrast, discount precedent and prior exegesis.
 Only the Quran and the traditions of the prophet and his followers matter and need to be read as immediate instructions with no leeway for interpretation.
 The beauty of this approach is its simplicity and the claim to follow the word of God directly.
-It creates a dissonance with modern moral sensibilities that IS exploits: When Muslims recognize that some of the corpus endorses slavery and brutal punishments, it tries to convince them that the problem is not the unfiltered reading of the religious text but rather the modern sensibilities – and enjoins them to let go of the latter.
+It creates a dissonance with modern moral sensibilities that the Islamic State duly exploits: When Muslims recognize that some of the corpus endorses slavery and brutal punishments, the Islamic State tries to convince them that the problem is not the unfiltered reading of the religious texts but rather the modern sensibilities—and enjoins them to let go of the latter.